wp-plugins/modify-lucid-navigation-tool/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently asked questions ==
-= Have to buy a licence from ElegantThemes first? = Yes
+= Do I have to buy a licence for ElegantThemes first? = Yes

 == Screenshots ==